Sample Rate Converter Online

 Same pitch, same length — only the rate changes.

-True resampling — the audio plays back at the same speed and the same pitch, just at a new sample rate.
+True resampling — the audio plays back at the same speed and the same pitch.
+Only the sample rate changes, nothing else.

-44.1 kHz for music, 48 kHz for video, 16 kHz for speech models, 8 kHz for telephony — the rates you actually need.
+44.1 kHz for music and streaming, 48 kHz for video and broadcast, 16 kHz for speech and transcription pipelines, 8 kHz for telephony.

 No Upload